wp-plugins/wp-o-matic/readme.txt

 * Words Rewriting.
 Want to replace the word “Poker” with “Texas Holdem”?
 We have it covered.
 Want to use regular expressions?
 We have it covered.
 * Words Relinking.
 Define custom links for words you specify.
 * Post templating.
 Define a global header and footer for the posts, or even for a specific feed.
 Add ads
 * Campaigns import/export using OPML files.
 Easily import hundreds of feeds into new or existing campaigns!
-Share your feeds and campaigns with fellow blog spammers!

 == Installation ==